 - Organize community services of the CNR.

-The CRDS is coordinated by Mr. TshoThso, who has a long working experience in research.
-The centre is over-sighted by Dean of Research and Industrial Linkages (DRIL) under the Leadership of the President.
+The current coordinator of CRDS is Dr. Jigme Tenzin.
+The Centre is over-sighted by Dean of Research and Industrial Linkages (DRIL) under the Leadership of the President.
 All higher degree research including Master by Research and PhD programmes function under the Research and Innovation Section.
-The day-to-day functioning of the centres and the office of the DRIL is assisted by the Research and Liaison Officer.
+The day-to-day functioning of the Centre and the office of the DRIL is assisted by the Research and Liaison Officer.